gaurav61/ab-bh.github.io/_posts/2014-3-3-Hello-World.md

 ## Motivation

-Big giants are competing and pushing the boundaries of technology everyday and Deeplearning being the hottest field for advancement has certainly caught eye of these blue chip companies.
+Tech giants are competing and pushing the boundaries of technology everyday and Deeplearning being the hottest field for advancement has certainly caught eye of these blue chip companies.

 ![_config.yml]({{ site.baseurl }}/images/deepmind.jpg)
 ![_config.yml]({{ site.baseurl }}/images/facebook.png)
 ![_config.yml]({{ site.baseurl }}/images/openAI.jpg)

+Day after day revolutionary engineering has resulted in many groundbreaking technologies ranging from medical, entertainment to Gaming.
+These huge successes and many more to come, interests us to delve into this field.
+With such motivation we must continue on our journey to learn about the very foundation of this hugely popular terminology "Deep Learning".